gowww/router/README.md

 })
 ```

-Note that is this case, it's up to you to set the correct status code (normally 404) for the response.
+Note that in this case, it's up to you to set the correct status code (normally 404) of the response.